darioShar/darioshar.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2nd year PhD student at INRIA Paris (Sierra Project-team) working under the supervision of [Umut Simsekli](https://www.di.ens.fr/umut.simsekli/) and [Alain Durmus](https://alain.perso.math.cnrs.fr).
+I am a 2nd year PhD student at INRIA Paris ([Sierra Project team](https://sierra-mlopt.github.io), led by Francis Bach).
+I am working under the supervision of [Umut Simsekli](https://www.di.ens.fr/umut.simsekli/) and [Alain Durmus](https://alain.perso.math.cnrs.fr).

 Before that, I obtained an MSc in Mathematics from the University of Oxford, and a BSc/MSc from Ecole Polytechnique.
 More information about professional and academic experiences can be found in my [CV](/files/dario_resume.pdf).